skipperkongen/geonagios/README.md

 postdistrikt
 ```

-Test the DAGI WMS service (put result for each layer on separate line with *tr* command):
+To simply test the *all* the layers for a WMS sercice, call *check_wms.py* with no options, only the URL argument:

 ```bash
 $ ./check_wms.py 'http://kortforsyningen.kms.dk/service?ticket=1940ecb511e4d1a92df01347a85aa30f&servicename=dagi' | tr ',' '\n' | tr '|' '\n'